-Guide to Transitioning at Warwick
+Guide to Being Trans at Warwick

 There is an active trans community at Warwick, for students and staff alike.
 The easiest way to make contact is to get in touch with one or more of the representative bodies below.